Options for Australian citizenship

 New Zealanders taking out Australian citizenship automatically become dual citizens so there really is nothing to lose.
 And you can still support the All Blacks!

 Your options for Australian citizenship

-New Zealanders arriving in Australia after 26 February 2001 are automatically granted a Special Category Visa (SCV) upon clearing Australian Customs [subject to meeting the character test].
-The SCV allows the holder to reside and work in Australia indefinitely, but is defined as a temporary visa under Migration Act (1958).
+New Zealanders arriving in Australia after September 1994 are automatically granted a Special Category Visa (SCV) upon clearing Australian Customs [subject to meeting the residency requirement and character test].
+There are two categories of SCV:

-If you are granted a permanent visa you will no longer be:
+If you are granted a Resident Return Visa or NZ Stream 189 visa you will no longer be:

 - eligible for a student loan (HELP) under the 2016 policy change for New Zealanders; or